 Sources and further reading:

-In appreciation of the work of Pandita Ramabai for the advancement of Indian women, the government of India approved the issuance of a commemorative stamp of Pandita Ramabai in 1989 and later named her Woman of the Millennium.
+In appreciation of the work of Pandita Ramabai for the advancement of Indian women, the government of India approved the issuance of a commemorative stamp of Pandita Ramabai in 1989.

 - Ida Scudder as a young girl heard three knocks at her door one night.
 Three men from different religious background came at different times with the same request to assist their wives in childbirth.
 Ida Scudder told her lack of medical experience and offered the services of her father, a doctor.
 But those men could not bear the thought of a male presence.
 The next day Ida Scudder saw the corpses of three women being taken for cremation.
 This incident which all her biographers note challenged her to earn a medical degree and come back to India and do something for the health and well-being of women.